-- Female Spotted Sandpipers sometimes practice an unusual breeding strategy called polyandry, where female mates with up to four males, each of which then cares for a clutch of eggs.
+- Female Spotted Sandpipers sometimes practice an unusual breeding strategy called polyandry, where one female mates with up to four males, each of which then cares for a clutch of eggs.
 One female in Minnesota laid five clutches for three males in a month and a half.
 This odd arrangement does not happen everywhere and often they are monogamous, with the female pitching in to help a little. - The female Spotted Sandpiper is the one who establishes and defends the territory.
 She arrives at the breeding grounds earlier than the male.
-In other species of migratory birds, where the male establishes the territory, he arrives earlier. - > The male takes the primary role in parental care, incubating the eggs and taking care of the young.
-One female may lay eggs for up to four different males at a time. - The oldest recorded Spotted Sandpiper was a male, at least 12 years old when he was re-caught and re-released during banding operations in New York.
+In other species of migratory birds, where the male establishes the territory, he arrives earlier. - > The male takes the primary role in parental care, incubating the eggs and taking care of the young. - The oldest recorded Spotted Sandpiper was a male, at least 12 years old when he was re-caught and re-released during banding operations in New York.

-Solitary Sandpiper

-Tringa solitaria
+Solitary Sandpiper Tringa solitaria

-The Solitary Sandpiper is usually seen in migration along the vegetative edge of the wetland basins on the banks of the creeks and in flooded grasslands at Cheyenne Bottoms.
+The Solitary Sandpiper is usually seen in migration along the vegetative edge of the wetland basins, on the banks of creeks, and in flooded grasslands at Cheyenne Bottoms.
 While not truly solitary, it does not migrate in large flocks the way other shorebirds do.
-This is exhibited in the fact that very few have been recorded during the International Shorebird Surveys, in fact I think I have seen more individual Solitary Sandpipers during the non-survey time-period then during the survey.
+This is exhibited by the fact that very few have been recorded during the International Shorebird Surveys.
+In fact, I think I have seen more individual Solitary Sandpipers during the non-survey time period than during the survey.